JetBrains/kotlin-wrappers/kotlin-redux/README.md

 ## kotlin-redux

-Kotlin wrapper for Redux library.
-Major version number of this wrapper matches that of Redux itself.
+Kotlin wrapper for the Redux library.
+The major version number of this wrapper matches that of Redux itself.

 ### Maven